 • The Oklahoma Medical Research Foundation has offered Sir Alexander Fleming Scholarships to 37 OSSM students.

 • The school has produced 15 finalists and 26 College Board National Achievement Scholars.

-• Twelve OSSM students have been named National Hispanic Scholars.
+• Thirteen OSSM students have been named National Hispanic Scholars.

-• There have been 33 OSSM recipients of a State Superintendent Award for Arts Excellence.
+• There are 33 OSSM recipients of a State Superintendent Award for Arts Excellence.

-• OSSM has graduated 15 students with appointments to the United States Naval Academy, 15 to the United States Air Force Academy and three to the United States Military Academy at West Point.
+• OSSM has graduated 15 students with appointments to the United States Naval Academy, 15 to the United States Air Force Academy and four to the United States Military Academy at West Point.

 • Two students in the Class of 2000, two in the Class of 2001, and three in the Class of 2002, and one in the Class of 2015 were selected for the U.S. Chemistry Olympiad Team.
 Competing for the United States in international competition, during 2000, one student won a Bronze Medal competing internationally for the U.S. In 2001, one student won a Silver Medal in international competition, and two students secured U.S. Gold and Bronze Medals, and one student brought back a Silver Medal in 2015.

 • One student competed on the 1993 United States Physics Olympiad Team and on the 1993 United States Computer Science Olympiad Team.
 A 1996 graduate won a Bronze Medal in the International Computer Science Olympiad.